 Bonus tip: When you buy one discounted book, Amazon will show you other books that might interest you just under your receipt for your order.
 It is usually worth scrolling through this list as often it contains more marked down Kindle titles.

 Want Free Books And Magazines?

 For Free Audiobooks, visit your library first and see what apps they offer for free audiobooks.
-If your library doesn’t offer such apps, then check out the Learn Out Loud website.

 For Free Paperbacks, I love the site My Reader Rewards Club for free Christian paperback books.
 When I am finished reading them I pass some on to friends and others I place in Little Free Library boxes where I can then grab a new book to read for free.
 Use this link to sign up for My Reader Rewards Club and start your account off with 25 points towards your first book (offer could change at any time).